uglykidmat/geonames-vue/README.md

 "Reverse/Geocoding Webservices": this repository contains the Geonames front-end part, built on a VueJS 3.3 + Vite 5.0 base.

-POST and DELETE methods missing as of 26/01/2024 but we've come a long way.
+DELETE methods missing as of 27/01/2024 but we've come a long way.
 Keep in mind this app was made by a stagios who does not know anything about Vue.js and frontend in general.

 ## Schema